siyukath

 Internally called FleetFix.
 Six core surfaces, plus mobile.

 DashboardMorning triage.
-Tire status breakdown, critical alerts, and the most urgent vehicle one tap away.
+Tire status breakdown, critical alerts with contextual actions, and the most urgent vehicle one tap away.

-Vehicle StatusDrill-in for one truck: maintenance history, updatable response, and the AI recommendations for this vehicle with their reasoning.
+Vehicle DetailDrill-in for one truck.
+Maintenance history, full tire health breakdown, and the AI recommendations for this vehicle with confidence scaffolding, contributing signals, and the override flow.

 Reports & AnalyticsRebecca's surface.
 Smart filters and custom report generation without leaving the platform for Tableau.